2 Down the Wrong Path: Weight Stigma and Discrimination

 Weight stigma, which is defined as a social rejection and devaluation of people who are outside of the prevailing social norms for body size and shape, affects people with obesity in several ways.

-People experience constant negative treatment by others due to their higher weight.
-Thoughtless remarks generate stress but so does the constant expectation of being devalued, ostracised and criticised.
+Thoughtless remarks generate stress but so does the constant expectation of being devalued, ostracized and criticized.
 Since weight bias is so pervasive in our society it can happen at any time, any place, even when interacting with family and friends.

-In addition people with a higher weight have to deal with outright weight discrimination which can mean being subjected to microaggressions, such as people moving to a different seat when an obese person sits down, all the way to inequitable treatment.
-In the work place inequitable treatment can mean that a weight-normative person is hired over the person with a higher weight, that person with obesity is not promoted due to the wrong assumption that this person is not as hard-working, disciplined and resilient.
+In addition, people with a higher weight have to deal with outright weight discrimination.
+This includes being subjected to microaggressions, such as people moving to a different seat when an obese person sits down, all the way to inequitable treatment.
+In the work place inequitable treatment can mean that a weight-normative person is hired over the person with a higher weight, that the person with obesity is not promoted due to the wrong assumption that this person is not as hard-working, disciplined and resilient.
 Inequitable treatment is also researched and discussed in education and health care settings.

 At this point you can probably easily imagine that being daily confronted by implicit and explicit weight bias, weight stigma and outright discrimination is very stressful.
 The stressor is not only coming from the impact of the social situation but also constantly anticipating weight stigma.